Florence, Italy Academic Program

 971-722-7117 | FAX: 971-722-7576 | firstname.lastname@example.org

 General Coursework Description

-Students will sign up for a total of 14 general education credits.
-All program participants are required to enroll in an Italian language course for 4 credits and the Italian Life and Culture course for 2 credits.
-In addition to these courses, students will be required to enroll in two more, 4 credit classes that are listed under "Additional Course Offerings.
-Immersion into the Italian culture setting will occur with active participation in a language course, lecture classes and culturally-focused field trips, as required by course instructors.
+Students will sign up for at least 14 general education credits.
+All program participants are required to enroll in an Italian language course for 4 credits and Italian Life and Culture course for 2 credits.
+In addition to these courses, students will enroll in two more elective courses.

 Required Course Offerings

 Students are required to enroll in both courses listed below, for a total of 6 credits.

 ITAL XXX - First Year Italian (4 credits)

 Taught by the AIFS faculty, the course is designed for beginner students and emphasizes active communication in Italian.
 Student will develop basic skills in listening, reading, writing and speaking the Italian language.
 No previous Italian language experience is required to apply for this program

 ITAL XXX - Italian Life and Culture (2 credits)